 Future Job Security

-If you’re shifting gears, the slower work pace of the holidays can provide a good opportunity to sharpen up your skills.
+If you’re shifting gears, the slower work pace of the holidays can provide a good opportunity to sharpen up your skills and get your professional ducks in a row.
 Maybe it’s time to look into courses that your employer offers in management training or technical skills if you’re hoping to level up within your company.
-Or if you’re seeking a new job elsewhere, Milin pointed out that the great thing about working from home is that you have more time and freedom to take online courses.
+If you already work from home, Milin pointed out that this gives you more time and freedom to take online courses.
 “I can take my lunch break and watch a webinar at the same time,” she said.

 It’s also a good time to practice your interviewing skills.
 Now that video conferencing is such a regular part of life, set up your own Zoom call and talk about yourself to get comfortable touting your skills and experience on camera.